awsdocs/aws-systems-manager-user-guide/doc_source/what-is-systems-manager.md

 This collection of capabilities is a powerful set of tools and features that you can use to perform many operational tasks\.
 For example:
 + Group AWS resources together by any purpose or activity you choose, such as application, environment, Region, project, campaign, business unit, or software lifecycle\.
-+ Centrally define the configuration options and policies for your managed instances\.
++ Centrally define the configuration options and policies for your managed nodes\.
 + Centrally view, investigate, and resolve operational work items related to AWS resources\.
 + Automate or schedule a variety of maintenance and deployment tasks\.
 + Use and create runbook\-style *SSM documents* that define the actions to perform on your managed instances\.
-+ Run a command, with rate and error controls, that targets an entire fleet of managed instances\.
++ Run a command, with rate and error controls, that targets an entire fleet of managed nodes\.
-+ Securely connect to a managed instance without having to open an inbound port or manage SSH keys\.
++ Securely connect to a managed node without having to open an inbound port or manage SSH keys\.
 + Separate your secrets and configuration data from your code by using *parameters*, with or without encryption, and then reference those parameters from other AWS services\.
-+ Perform automated inventory by collecting metadata about your Amazon EC2 and on\-premises managed instances\.
++ Perform automated inventory by collecting metadata about your managed nodes\.
 Metadata can include information about applications, network configurations, and more\.
-+ View consolidated inventory data from multiple AWS Regions and AWS accounts that you manage\.
++ View consolidated inventory metadata from multiple AWS Regions and AWS accounts that you manage\.
 + See which resources in your account are out of compliance and take corrective action from a centralized dashboard\.
 + View active summaries of metrics and alarms for your AWS resources\.